 They’re called Consent Form for Assessment/Treatment of Sensitive Areas

-The template library is getting a bit busy, but if you search the “Massage Therapy” area of templates using Shift+ F on a windows device or Command+F on a mac for “Jane Team” you should be able to find them!
+The template library is getting a bit busy, but if you search the “Massage Therapy” area of templates using Ctrl + F on a Windows device or Command + F on a Mac for “Jane Team”, you should be able to find them!